magkopian/phpnexus/sections/ide.md

 [VIM](http://www.vim.org)

  * Vim is an advanced text editor that seeks to provide the power of the de-facto Unix editor 'Vi', with a more complete feature set.
 VIM can be extended with a couple of different extensions that makes it a very capable and productive PHP IDE.

+[Zend Studio](http://www.zend.com/en/products/studio) <span class="label label-danger"><small>Non-free</small></span>

+ * The next-generation PHP IDE designed to create high quality PHP apps while boosting developers’ productivity.
+It is the only PHP IDE that combines mobile development with PHP and includes a sample mobile application with source code.